of countries alumni

 Graduate school is about fine-tuning your existing skills to help you elevate your career to the next level.
-We excel at bringing you the best high-touch and high-tech career resources.
-Our team works with students to identify satisfying career options, build professional networks and develop hard skills through workshops, panels and career talks.
+We excel at bringing you the best high-tech career resources that are personalized for your needs.
+Our team works with students one-on-one to help them identify satisfying career options, build professional networks and develop hard skills through workshops, panels and career talks.

 We offer a centralized career management tool for students, alumni and employers called GPScareers.
 Students and alumni are able to create a profile, register for events, search our employer and contacts database, and apply for current job and internship postings.
 Employers are able to create or update organization and contact profiles, and post jobs and internships.

-The International Center offers valuable services, advising and up-to-date information — including Optional Practical Training (OPT) and Curricular Practical Training (CPT) deadlines — as well as many other services.
+The International Students and Programs Office (ISPO) offers valuable services, advising and up-to-date information — including Optional Practical Training (OPT) and Curricular Practical Training (CPT) deadlines — as well as many other services.
 And each year we invite staff to present important information about OPT and CPT to our students.
 They will review the procedures and deadlines for securing jobs and internships in the U.S.

 Register for English language improvement, accent reduction and business English classes through UC San Diego Extension.

 With more than half of our students now coming to GPS from outside the U.S., we have launched a new series of career programming specifically for international students.
 The International Student Success Series will include workshops, alumni panels and networking events aimed at helping GPS international students navigate the internship and job search process.

 Career Orientation ProgramThis series of workshops for incoming students introduces career pathways in international affairs, teaches resume and professional communications, networking and job search success strategies.